openaps/AndroidAPSdocs/docs/Configuration/DanaRS-Insulin-Pump.md

+# DanaRS Pump

 _These instructions are for configuring the app and your pump if you have a DanaRS from 2017 onwards.
-Visit [[DanaR Insulin Pump]] if you have the original DanaR instead._
+Visit [DanaR Insulin Pump](docs/Configuration/DanaR-Insulin-Pump.md) if you have the original DanaR instead._

 *  In AndroidAPS go to Config Builder and select 'DanaRS'